Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

  executed.

-Once we have a basic skeleton for the main class, we should define the connector capabilities before implementing the remainder of the required interfaces.
+Once we have a basic skeleton for the main class, we should define the connector capabilities before implementing the remaining required interfaces.

 Defining the manifests
 ----------------------

-In Crossdata there are two important notions to consider: *datastores* and *connectors*.
-A datastore describes a particular storage technology describing its name, its properties and its behaviours.
-This information is stored in a xml manifest file and it is uploaded to Crossdata using the [ADD DATASTORE](Grammar.md#add-datastore) sentence.
+In Crossdata there are two important notions to consider: *datastores*, and *connectors*.
+A datastore describes a particular storage technology describing its name, its properties, and its behaviours.
+This information is stored in a xml manifest file, and it is uploaded to Crossdata using the [ADD DATASTORE](Grammar.md#add-datastore) sentence.
 For instance, the datastore manifest for Cassandra have the following definition: